Applying for Financial Aid

-One of the most important things you’ll do as an admitted student to UMD is applying for financial aid.
+One of the most important things you’ll do as an admitted student is apply for financial aid.

 The FAFSA (Free Application for Federal Student Aid) is a program of the U.S. Department of Education, and the largest provider of student financial aid in the nation.
 The office of Federal Student Aid provides more than $150 billion in federal grants, loans, and work-study funds each year to more than 15 million students paying for college or career school.

 And if you’ve been admitted to UMD – that includes you.

 Admitted students can check on their financial aid status, providing they have submitted a complete FAFSA.
 (Typically mid to late March)

 Instructions for Account Initiation:

 Step One: Go to the Student Internet Account Initiation Page

 Step Two: Enter your social security number, your student ID number (listed on your confirmation letter), and your birth date.
 Next, read the password requirements carefully and choose an appropriate password.
 After all information is entered, click on “Submit Form.”